ecrespo/fastapi_todos/README.md

   - All /api/v1/todos endpoints require a Bearer token that exists and is active in auth_tokens (see app/shared/auth.py).
 The shared test fixture inserts 'test-token' and preconfigures Authorization headers on the TestClient.

 - Database layer
+  - SQLite with SQLAlchemy Async engine and declarative models defined in app/shared/db.py.
+Schema is created via Base.metadata.create_all at startup (init_db_async in app.main lifespan) and in tests via init_db().
-  - SQLite with minimal schema managed in app/shared/db.py.
-DB_PATH is derived from Settings.db_path at import time; tests override app.shared.db.DB_PATH prior to connection creation and then call init_db().
+  - DB connection URL is derived from Settings + DB_ENGINE/DATABASE_URL at import/runtime; tests override app.shared.db.DB_PATH prior to connection creation. init_db() resets the async engine so re-pointing DB_PATH takes effect.
   - If you need to re-point the DB at runtime, update the module-level DB_PATH before obtaining new connections.
+  - Todo model fields include: id, item, created_at (server default CURRENT_TIMESTAMP), and status (Enum: start, in_process, pending, done, cancel; default pending).
+  - ensure_auth_token/ensure_auth_token_async use sqlite3/async engine to ensure compatibility with test setup.
+  - For PostgreSQL bootstrap in containers, see sql/init_postgres.sql (idempotent type/table creation for enums and tables).

 - Service and repository abstraction
   - app/services/todo_service.py encapsulates domain logic.